ISISNeutronMuon/MDMC/doc/pages/introduction.rst

 Refinement
 ----------
 To :ref:`refine the parameters <parameter-refinement-label>` of a simulation, one or more experimental datasets must be provided and a minimiser must be selected.
 Here are the descriptions of the available experimental observables, the minimisers, and the :class:`~MDMC.control.control.Control` class, which runs the refinement.

 It is possible to refine all of the parameters, or to specify a subset to be refined, which is shown in the interactive tutorial `Selecting Fitting Parameters <../tutorials/selecting-fitting-parameters.ipynb>`_.

-For a full demonstration of MDMC, including setting up a simulation and running a refinement, please see the tutorial `Refining the potential parameters of liquid Argon <../tutorials/refining-liquid-argon.ipynb>`_.
+For an explanation of the refinement steps, please see the tutorial `Running a Refinement <../tutorials/running-a-refinement.ipynb>`_, and for a full demonstration of MDMC, including setting up a simulation and running a refinement, please see the tutorial `Refining the potential parameters of liquid Argon <../tutorials/refining-liquid-argon.ipynb>`_.